10 Practical Small Home Entrance Design Tricks

 Digs Digs

-When floor space is tight, wall will always be your best home decor friend.
-Hooks, shelves and art all take advantage of wall space give your a stunning space that is also perfectly functional.
+When floor space is tight, the wall will always be your best home decor friend.
+Hooks, shelves and art all take advantage of wall space to give you a stunning space that is also perfectly functional.

 Going up is the secret to the perfect small home entrance design.

-Dont just add random hooks.
-Create a gallery wall from just above eye line.
-Leave the lower section fro function items like shoes storage or a bench.
+Don’t just add random hooks.
+Create a gallery wall from just above eye level.
+Leave the lower section for function items like shoe storage or a bench.

-Work coat storage into your wall decor, like add a simple shelf aboive the hooks and decorate up from there.
+Work coat storage into your wall decor, like adding a simple shelf above the hooks and decorating from there.

-A magnetic knife stips painted the same color of your wall makes a perfect key holder.
+A magnetic knife strip painted the same color as your wall makes a perfect key holder.

 8. Give Your Entryway A Focal Point